PendingUsername/my_webapp/readme.md

 ## Creating a Superuser

 Users can create a superuser by navigating to the login page and clicking on the "Create Superuser" button.
-You will be prompted to provide a username, password, and email to create a superuser account directly from the UI.
+You will be prompted to provide a username and password to create a superuser account directly from the UI.

 Alternatively, you can create a superuser from the command line: